Insights for Permanent NetSuite professionals

 Are NetSuite professionals experiencing pay increases?

-Three-quarters (75%) of NetSuite professionals received a salary increase from their current employer in the last year.
+Over two-thirds (68%, down from 75% in our previous survey) of NetSuite professionals received a salary increase from their current employer in the last year.

-On average, those who gained a salary increase with their current employer in the last year saw their pay rise by 17%.
+On average, those who gained a salary increase with their current employer in the last year saw their pay rise by 11%.

 Let’s see those pay increases broken down further: